clart-dot-zip/portal/README.md

 1. Go to **Applications** → Select application → **Manage Access**
 2. Assign groups or users as needed
 3. Access status updates automatically

+### Privileged Identity Management (PIM)

+The PIM module enables just-in-time elevation to privileged roles (e.g., temporary `root` access) on your dedicated Linux server.

+Key capabilities:

+- **Server Username Mapping** – each portal user stores a corresponding Linux username.
+- **Role Catalogue** – administrators can activate predefined roles (currently `root`).
+- **Reason & Duration Capture** – activations require a justification and expiry window.
+- **Automated Revocation** – a scheduled task (`php artisan pim:enforce`) removes expired privileges.
+- **Audit History** – every activation/deactivation is recorded with initiator and timestamps.

+Configuration notes:

+1. Populate the PIM environment variables (see above) so the portal can reach your server over SSH.
+2. Ensure the SSH account can run `usermod`/`gpasswd` (either as root or via `sudo`).
+3. Schedule the enforcement command if you rely on systemd/cron (Laravel's scheduler already runs it every five minutes via `routes/console.php`).
+4. For non-production testing, set `PIM_DRY_RUN=true` to bypass real SSH execution while verifying UI flows.

+Once configured, administrators will see a new **PIM** tab on the user detail page where they can grant or revoke time-bound access.

 ## 📖 Usage